oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 was only necessary to alter the code.

-Unfortunately, due to a recent update in webMathematica, there is a parser error that caused newlines to be interpreted as products in some cases, meaning our code broke.
-Therefore it was not possible to use Mathematica until they fixed this issue.
+Unfortunately, due to a recent update in webMathematica, there is a parser error that causes newlines to be interpreted as products in some cases, meaning our code no longer works.
+Therefore it is not possible to use webMathematica until they fix this issue.

 However, we do know that once bignums are encountered in power series, Mathematica switches to a generic representation, and things get really slow.
 We found that the